10 Child Support Modification Questions Answered

 You can never designate child support as unmodifiable.
 Any time a parent establishes the basic requirements for modification, that parent may file a petition for modification of child support.

 4: What Happens When There’s a Significant Change in Parenting Time?

 Recent child support law authorizes courts to calculate child support according to the “actual” parenting pattern – as currently exercised by both parents despite what the parenting plan calls for.

 5: Does Child Support Modification Need to be Involuntary in Nature?

 The change of circumstances giving rise to a potential child support modification must be involuntary in nature.
 For example, a person who voluntarily quits their job is probably unlikely to obtain child support modification.

-6: What Factors Serve as the Basis for a Child Support Modification to Lower Support?
+6: What Factors Serve as the Basis for a Child Support Modification to Decrease Support?

 ✔️Paying party’s loss of a job

 ✔️Receiving party making more money